ayantika-khanra/ayantika-khanra.github.io/content/authors/admin/_index.md

    date_start: 2020-08-01
    date_end: 2025-09-27
    summary: |2-
-     - Analyzed complex microscopy datasets using Python codes.
+     - Analyzed complex microscopy datasets using custom Python workflows.
-     - Independently developed the data analysis process of an interferrometric surface profiling method, increasing its accuracy by ~50%.
+     - Independently developed the data-analysis pipeline for an interferometric surface-profiling method, improving accuracy by ~50%, and built a GUI application to streamline its use.
-     - Applied statistical analysis and mathematical modelling for interpretation of microscopy images.
+     - Applied statistical analysis and mathematical modelling to interpret microscopy images.
-     - Created clear, insightful data visualizations to communicate findings to both scientific teams and non-specialist audiences.
+     - Created clear, insightful visualizations to communicate findings to scientific teams and non-specialist audiences.
-     - Communicated complex research findings to non-specialist audiences through presentations.
+     - Presented complex research results in a simplified and structured manner for diverse audiences.

 # skills:
 #   - name: ""